 Wildlife can sometimes cause problems by destroying property, carrying diseases, producing unsanitary waste, or conflicting with human activities.
-Sufficient natural habitat should exist at a distance from human activities where animals will not be in contact or conflict with humans and can live and breed without interference.
-No wildlife protection policy is required or enforced at the Town level.
+Therefore it is vital to provide sufficient natural habitat at a distance from human activities where animals will not be in contact or conflict with humans and can live and breed without interference.